• Home

 · HIIT for Seniors Lowers Mortality Rate

-· A study of older adults and exercise followed participants in Norway for five years and found that seniors who participated in twice-weekly HIIT workouts had lower mortality rates from all causes.
+A study of older adults and exercise programs followed participants in Norway for five years and found that seniors who participated in twice-weekly HIIT workouts had lower mortality rates from all causes compared to those who did more moderate workouts or followed national exercise guidelines.
+Any physical activity benefitted older adults, but HIIT showed the most dramatic results.

 · HIIT Reverses Age-Related Muscle Decline